-- on both sides of the Link Road - at or near the head of any cul-de-sac that is adjacent to open space (active or passive) or any other constructed pathway/cycleway - at or near the head of any cul-de-sac so as to connect adjacent cul-de-sacs and enable pedestrians and/or cyclists to have direct access from one culde-sac to the other without having to travel a longer distance by road - along the northern side of Rifle Range Road from its intersection with the Link Road to the constructed pedestrian refuge in Rifle Range Road
+- on both sides of the Link Road - between cul-de-sacs and open space and/or or any other constructed pathway/cycleway - between two cul-de-sacs to have direct access from one cul-de-sac to the other without having to travel a longer distance by road - along the northern side of Rifle Range Road from its intersection with the Link Road to the constructed pedestrian refuge in Rifle Range Road

 Pedestrian pathways are also to be provided and integrated throughout the casual open space areas.
 They shall be designed such that grades permit walking for the majority of the expected population.
+Pedestrian pathways shall be provided along all environmental protection gullies upstream of the potential stormwater management area in the north west corner of lot 5 DP 258081, as well as along the buffer area located the eastern boundary of this land.